 - Level 1 Quoted prices in active markets for identical assets or liabilities.
-Our Level 1 assets and liabilities include investments in money market funds and marketable securities related to a deferred compensation plan assumed in a business combination.
-The liabilities associated with this plan relate to deferred compensation, which is indexed to the performance of the underlying investments. - Level 2 Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-Our Level 2 assets include unrealized gains and losses on foreign currency and interest rate hedge contracts, respectively. - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
-At March 31, 2009, we had no Level 3 assets or liabilities.
+At June 30, 2009 our Level 1 assets and liabilities included investments in money market funds and marketable securities related to a deferred compensation plan assumed in a business combination.
+The liability associated with this plan relates to deferred compensation, which is indexed to the performance of the underlying investments. - Level 2 Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
+At June 30, 2009 our Level 2 assets included interest rate hedge contracts and our Level 2 liabilities included foreign currency hedge contracts. - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+At June 30, 2009 we had no Level 3 assets or liabilities.

-The following tables set forth our financial assets and liabilities that were measured at fair value on a recurring basis at March 31, 2009 and December 31, 2008 by level within the fair value hierarchy.
-We did not have any nonfinancial assets or nonfinancial liabilities falling under the scope of FSP No. SFAS 157-2 which required remeasurement during the three months ended March 31, 2009.
 As required by SFAS No. 157, assets and liabilities measured at fair value are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
-Our assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment and considers factors specific to the asset or liability (in thousands):
+Our assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment and considers factors specific to the asset or liability.
+We did not have any nonfinancial assets or nonfinancial liabilities falling under the scope of FSP No. SFAS 157-2 which required remeasurement during the six months ended June 30, 2009.